 As one historian noted drily, “Cotton’s sanction deadened the New England conscience.”

 Cromwell Captures Scottish POWs

 Cromwell and his Puritan followers executed King Charles I in January 1649.
-The Scottish people had largely sided with Cromwell, but Charles was born in Edinburgh.
-So they turned on Cromwell and declared Charles’ son king.
+The Scottish people had largely sided with Cromwell, but they turned on Cromwell and declared Charles’ son king.